kev-zhao/life-after-bert/README.md

 pip install git+https://github.com/kev-zhao/life-after-bert
 ```

-Or you can download the source code and install the package in editable mode
+Or you can download the source code and install the package in editable mode:

 ```bash
 git clone https://github.com/kev-zhao/life-after-bert